Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Abstract

 \section{Abstract}

-Spontaneous parametric down-conversion (SPDC) in subwavelength nonlinear nanostructures is emerging as a promising source of quantum light, owing to its intrinsic multifunctionality and ability to generate versatile and complex quantum states.
-Despite this growing interest, the physical mechanisms governing photon-pair generation in nanostructures remain only partially understood.
-In particular, experimental investigations of key emission properties in individual resonators, such as spatial directionality and spectral characteristics, are still lacking, and predictive theoretical frameworks with direct experimental validation have not yet been established.
-Here we measure, for the first time, the spatial and spectral properties of photon pairs generated via SPDC in a lithium-niobate bullseye nanostructured resonator.
-Both spatial and spectral properties show a resonant behavior, which we describe within an extended quasi-normal-mode theoretical framework.
-This comparison with the theory is enabled by photon-pair count rates reaching up to 0.45 Hz/mW, to our knowledge, the highest reported to date for a nanostructured resonator.
-Our results provide new physical insight into SPDC in nanostructures and represent an important step toward predictive design strategies for efficient nanoscale sources of quantum light.
+Spontaneous parametric down-conversion (SPDC) in subwavelength nanostructures is a promising source of quantum light, owing to its multifunctionality and ability to generate complex quantum states.
+Nevertheless, the mechanisms governing photon-pair generation in such systems remain only partially understood.
+In particular, experimental investigations of key emission properties in individual resonators, such as directionality and spectral distribution, are still lacking, and predictive theoretical frameworks have not yet been experimentally validated.
+Here, we report the first measurement of the directional and spectral distributions of photon pairs generated via SPDC in a nanostructured resonator.
+Both distributions exhibit resonant behaviour, which we describe using an extended quasi-normal-mode theory.
+This comparison is enabled by photon-pair count rates of up to 0.45 Hz/mW-- to our knowledge, the highest reported for a nanostructured resonator.
+Our results provide new physical insight into nanoscale SPDC and represent an important step toward designing of efficient miniaturized quantum light sources.